zjunlp/SkillNet-Gym/README.md

 ### Stage A — Skill graph construction

 You may start with a pre-built candidate skill library, or construct the skill graph from search results with the [SkillNet-SDK](https://github.com/zjunlp/SkillNet).
-See `xxx` for more details.
+See [build_graph.md](https://github.com/zjunlp/SkillNet-Gym/blob/main/docs/build_graph.md) for more details.

 ---